 If you don’t think you can survive winter without that particular indulgence then progressing further in this article is not recommended.
 The focus of today’s piece is highlighting five of the most horrifying moments of classic and contemporary cinema, which illustrate why it’s a terrible idea to get into water of any type unless you have a death wish.
 From older science fiction-influenced body horror and slashers to more recent creature features and ghost stories, we’ll cover why it still isn’t safe to go back in the water–and why it may not ever be.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 So, dear reader, continue onward for five films that prove you should never step foot in the water even again–even the shower.

 Shivers (1975) [Retitled: They Came From Within for US Distribution]

 The bare bones explanation of this disturbing film premise is that a scientist creates a parasite which combines an aphrodisiac and a venereal disease in order to change the world.
 Unfortunately his plan takes an unexpected, turn because when humans are infected by said parasite or carrying it as a host, they become violent, mindless, sex-crazed fiends.
 It is because of this premise and the troubling scenes which accompanied it that led to Canadian Journalist Robert Fulford publically attacking the film and its writer/director David Cronenberg.

-It’s difficult to say what the most alarming scene in this movie is because there are a variety of sequences which compete for that title.
-However, it is the scene where the character Betts (Barbara Steele) gets into the tub that things take an unsettling turn.
+It’s difficult to say what the most alarming sequence in this movie is because there are a variety of scenes which compete for that title.
+However, it is the one where Betts (Barbara Steele) gets into the tub that things take an unsettling turn.
 If you know the scene, then you understand how a sequence featuring an autonomous, phallic worm creature is more unsettling than Freddy or Jason could ever hope to be.